TeamAtlasDev/horizon-website/src/pages/terms.md

 ---
 id: terms-of-service
 title: Terms of Service
-description: Explore our Terms of Service for the Horizon Application by Atlas.
-Learn about your rights, responsibilities, and usage guidelines when using our services.
+description: Explore our Terms of Service for Horizon by Atlas.
+Learn about your rights, and usage guidelines when using our services.
 ---

 # Terms of Service